 Level 4 Cert.
 HE Level 5 Dip.
 HE Level 6 Honours B1 Application Carries out rote application of basic business principles and practices to standard, simple situations, with considerable guidance provided by Tutors.
 Applies standard business principles and practices to somewhat more demanding situations, still with some guidance provided.
 Carries out confident and accurate selection and application of principles and practices to the solution of a range of business situations and problems, working autonomously.
 B2 Analysis Based on classifications presented by tutors, demonstrates some ability to analyse case study examples with the help of detailed guidance from tutors.
 Demonstrates increasing ability to apply theoretical concepts and analyse relatively simple situations, still with some guidance provided.
-Identifies and classifies principles and ideas in new contexts and situations; analyses systematically, effectively and critically, working autonomously.
-B3 Synthesis Systematically relates a limited number of facts/ideas/elements in an imitative manner, with considerable guidance provided by tutors.
+Identifies and classifies principles and ideas in new contexts and situations; analyses systematically, effectively and critically, working autonomously. В3 Synthesis Systematically relates a limited number of facts/ideas/elements in an imitative manner, with considerable guidance provided by tutors.
 Demonstrates appreciation of need for the relating and collecting of a range of ideas in an argued case; produces new ideas in closely-defined situations, with some guidance provided as appropriate.
 Brings together facts/ideas/elements in support of a well-structured argument; design solutions to management problems and evolve new concepts, working autonomously.
 B4 Evaluation Starts to form own value judgements of business problems. based on criteria provided, albeit very reliant on tutors' evaluative opinions.
 Starts to develop own criteria and develops ability to form independent judgements, although still dependent on guidance from tutors.
 Integrates theory with good business practice; autonomously evaluates theory, process and solutions related to business problems; evaluates outcomes critically and effectively.

-С Subject Skil ls Level 4 Cert.
+С Subject Skills Level 4 Cert.
 HE Level 5 Dip.
-HE Level 6 Honours C1 Customers markets and Awareness of the basic principles and practices of marketing, appreciating the strengths, weaknesses and the skills needed to use them effectively.
+HE Level 6 Honours C1 Customers an markets Awareness of the basic principles and practices of marketing, appreciating the strengths, weaknesses and the skills needed to use them effectively.
 Ability to plan and control a marketing plan within a business, ensuring effective and efficient management of the operation.
 Strategic awareness of the importance of marketing for successful business operations.
 C2 Finance Demonstrates an understanding of how to process data and how finance is managed within an organisation.
 Understands and applies various management accounting techniques in a decision making context.
-Understands and prepares financial statements, to comply with the UK regulatory framework Develops an understanding of the UK taxation system and its application to corporations and individuals.
-Undertakes and explains complex calculations involving financial accounting and taxation.
-Critically evaluates the role of financial management within the organisation.
-Assesses the impact of international developments on accounting practices.
-Develops a complex understanding, and ability to analyse financial statements for companies.
+Understands and prepares financial statements to comply with the LIK. statements, to comply with the UK regulatory framework Develops an understanding of the UK taxation system and its application to corporations and individuals.
+Undertakes and explains complex accounting practices. calculations involving financial accounting and taxation.
 Demonstrates an ability to assess the financial performance of organisations.
 Critically evaluate a range of management accounting techniques for business decision making.
-C3 People operations and Appreciates the skills, processes and functions of management.
+C3 People an operations Appreciates the skills, processes and functions of management.
 Understands and critically reviews the function and activities of management and human resource management within an organisation.
 Understand and evaluate how operations management can contribute to the overall success of an organisation.